51

 • (Open access).

-Sarah's current sole and co-authored research focuses on the fashioning of ageing star-celebrities in film and fashion media.
-Forthcoming publications include work critically examining costume, fashion, gender, and performance in the cross-media ageing representations of Tilda Swinton, Keanu Reeves, and Javier Bardem.
+Currently, Sarah's sole and co-authored research focuses on the fashioning of ageing star-celebrities in film and fashion media.
+Forthcoming publications include articles on Tilda Swinton, and Javier Bardem.

 Additionally, Textual Transformations is an ongoing experimental strand of Gilligan’s research on tactile transmediality in which modified books are used to bridge the material distance between media representations, clothing, cultural artefacts, and the emotions of lived experiences including ageing and grief.
-Together with her visual essay published in Lighthouse (27), her creative work-in-progress was recently exhibited in an installation at Gallery North, as part of the What are Words Worth group show (2024).
+Together with her visual essay published in Lighthouse (27), her creative work-in-progress was recently exhibited at the Late Shows (2025), and at Gallery North, as part of the What are Words Worth group show (2024).

 As the chair and co-founder (with Dr Petra Krpan, Zagreb) of the Fashion, Costume and Visual Cultures (FCVC) Network, Sarah received the prestigious British Academy Rising Star Engagement Award.
-She is currently co-organising FCVC2025: Fashioning Ageing, Emotion, and Memory in Film, Fashion Media and Clothing to place in Rovinj, Croatia in July 2025 in collaboration with Intellect Books.
-As part of FCVC Network, Sarah has previously co-organised international conferences in France, and Croatia, in-person and online events in the UK, and mentored PGRs and ECRs in the UK and internationally.
+She co-organised : Fashioning Ageing, Emotion, and Memory in Film, Fashion Media and Clothing in Rovinj, Croatia 18-19 July 2025 in collaboration with Intellect Books.
+As part of FCVC Network, Sarah has previously co-organised international conferences in France, and Croatia, together with in-person and online events in the UK, and mentored PGRs and ECRs in the UK and internationally.

-Sarah has presented her research and chaired panels at universities across the UK and internationally, and has delivered keynote papers and invited talks and workshops at conferences, pedagogical, and public engagement events.
+Sarah has presented her research and chaired panels at universities across the UK and internationally, and has delivered keynote papers and invited talks and workshops at a range of conferences, pedagogical, and public engagement events.

 Sarah Gilligan